👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 Is my data safe?

 Yes!
-Your data stays on your computer and never leaves your organization’s environment.
-The tool runs directly in your browser, using your computer’s power to analyze the data.
-This setup, called ’local-only’, ensures no data is sent to cloud providers or third parties.
-Instructions for hosting the tool securely within your organization are available on Github.
+Your data stay on your computer and don’t leave your organization’s environment.
+The tool runs directly in your browser, using your local device’s computing power to analyze the data.
+This setup, called ’local-only’, ensures no data are sent to cloud providers or third parties.
+More information about this local-only architecture can be found below.
+Instructions for hosting local-only tools within your organization are available on Github.

 Try the tool below ⬇️